How to Find Time to Read

 This reminded me of what I learned about time management in the book “168 Hours: You Have More Time Than You Think“.
-The author talks about all the ways to sneak in more reading time.
+The author talks about all the ways to sneak in more time to read.
 All this talking and thinking about reading got me inspired to , you guessed it, read more, and I read 6 books in February!

 So how did I do it?
 Here are my tips: